BSc Biotechnology Syllabus & Subjects 2025

 • Methods for DNA Typing, Proteomics, and Beyond: Numerous methods, including polymerase chain reaction (PCR)-based assays and single- and multi-locus probe restriction fragment length polymorphism (RFLP) techniques, have been developed and used for forensic DNA typing.

-• Medical Biotechnology: This field of study produces pharmaceutical and diagnostic products by conducting research on living cells and cell materials.
+• Medical Biotechnology: This course focuses on the production of pharmaceutical and diagnostic products by researching living cells and cell materials.

 • Recombinant DNA Technology: This technique involves modifying genetic material to produce desired and improved traits in living organisms or their byproducts.